-The Chief Inspector will provide direction to the person selected to perform the release with the understanding that the further down the list the more direction is required.
-This direction will be recorded on "Form : SCA/MTC/008 )" by Chief Inspector and send to the person performing the Pre Flight, Post Flight or Maintenance Release.
+The Inspector will provide direction to the person selected to perform the release with the understanding that the further down the list the more direction is required (example-first choice may only require a discussion of Airworthiness procedures whereas the fourth choice will require faxing references phone direction until it can be determined the person is qualified to perform Maintenance release).
+This direction will be recorded on "Form : SCA/MTC/008)" by inspector and send to the person performing the Maintenance Release.